FelixFroststorm/Portfolio/README.md

 My approach applies a **Systems Engineering mindset** to security.
 I do not rely solely on automated tools; I focus on understanding the underlying logic of the target to identify design flaws and architectural vulnerabilities.

 ---
 *⚠️ **Disclaimer:** All content in this repository is for educational purposes.
 The techniques demonstrated here were performed on authorized targets (Hack The Box) in a controlled environment.
-Never attack systems without explicit authorization*
+Never attack systems without explicit authorization.*